theqihao/zh-cn/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 I am currently a Ph.D. candidate at the School of Computer Science and Technology, Huazhong University of Science and Technology (华中科技大学计算机科学与技术学院).
-My advisors are Dr. Yu Zhang and Prof. Hai Jin, who is the director of [CGCL lab](http://grid.hust.edu.cn/).
+My advisors are Prof. Yu Zhang and Prof. Hai Jin, who is the director of [CGCL lab](http://grid.hust.edu.cn/).

 <!-- My research focuses on deployable hardware accelerators (with special interests in FPGAs) for complex graph applications such as dynamic graph processing and hypergraph analytics. -->